TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Get-B1DTCLBDN.md

 ```

 ## DESCRIPTION
-This function is used to query a list BloxOne DTC LBDNs
+This function is used to query a list of Universal DDI DTC LBDNs

 ## EXAMPLES